Admins / Consultants / RevOps / Sales Cloud

 By Andreea Doroftei

 Effectively managing account strategy, related goals, and stakeholder involvement is something every account manager has to do in order to nurture customer relationships during the sales cycle.
-Supporting the account planning process in Salesforce generally entails a custom implementation, using general-purpose tools such as spreadsheets or presentation decks or even a third-party tool – this assumes that local documents and slides are no longer used, although it may still happen, right?
+Supporting the account planning process in Salesforce generally entails a custom implementation using general-purpose tools such as spreadsheets or presentation decks or even a third-party tool.

+This assumes that local documents and slides are no longer used, although it may still happen, right?
 In this post, we’ll deep dive into the new Account Plans, what they entail, how you can get started, and, of course, what kind of customizations are possible to make this feature your very own.

 The ‘Why’ Behind the Change

-Account-based selling strategies imply cross-team collaboration at all stages, in order to not only achieve common goals and revenue outcomes but ultimately maintain a productive relationship on both ends of the deal, proving to be a favorite approach across all industries and company sizes.
-This is where proper account planning comes into play too, as collaboration should happen seamlessly while ideally being measured and tied to measurable goals.
+Account-based selling strategies imply cross-team collaboration at all stages to not only achieve common goals and revenue outcomes but ultimately maintain a productive relationship on both ends of the deal, proving to be a favorite approach across all industries and company sizes.

-From a customer’s perspective, having Account Plans in Salesforce has been an ask for quite some time, as there was previously no out-of-the-box mechanism or dedicated space to support this process.
+From a customer’s perspective, having Account Plans in Salesforce has been long requested, as there was previously no out-of-the-box mechanism or dedicated space to support this process.
 More often than not, this request resulted in the use of third-party solutions, in-house custom solutions, or Salesforce’s own Quip templates embedded into Salesforce records.
-While these options could initially get the job done, significant limitations, such as disconnected systems, stale information, lack of automation capabilities, or perhaps budget constraints, were something companies always had to keep in mind – this is no longer the case!

-By including the new Account Plan functionality into the core Salesforce Sales Cloud offering at no extra cost for Enterprise editions and above, Salesforce aims to empower customers to adopt an in-app account-based selling solution while having out-of-the-box features readily available in their toolkit.
+By including the new Account Plan functionality into the core Salesforce Sales Cloud offering at no extra cost (for Enterprise editions and above), Salesforce aims to empower customers to adopt an in-app account-based selling solution while having out-of-the-box features readily available in their toolkit.

 • Account Plan